 Willow Crossley has a background in design.
 After a degree in fashion journalism at the London University of the Arts, she worked on magazines before moving to the South of France.
 From here she began her online business Willow Rose Boutique, selling her word art designs, handmade fabric-covered books and antique, decorative treasures found on her travels.
 Following the success of her blog, she wrote her first book, The art of handmade living which was published in 2012.
-Her new book, Inspire, the art of living with nature, is coming out in March 2014.
+Her most recent book, Inspire, the art of living with nature, came out in March 2014.
 Her latest book, Flourish was published in October 2016.

-Now a full time floral and interior stylist, Willow lives in Oxfordshire with her husband, Chaz and their two small boys, Wolf and Rafferty.
+Now a full time floral and interior stylist, Willow lives in Oxfordshire with her husband, Chaz and their three boys, Wolf, Rafferty and Kit.

 Garden centres and flower shops are two of my favourite places in the world - I feel calm the moment I walk in.
 The scent of the flowers, the greenery, the wholesome wooden tools, the exotic orchids...Throw an antique shop into the mix and I'm in decorating heaven.'
 Willow Crossley.
 In Inspire: The Art of Living with Nature, Willow combines these passions and shows how to use both flower-shop purchases, beachcombing bounty, home-grown harvests and hedgerow finds foraged on countryside walks to decorate your home.
 Divided into five chapters on Woodland, Flora, Fauna, Edibles and Beach, here are more than 50 ideas ranging from hellebores displayed in test tubes to a wreath made from hydrangeas, spring narcissi planted in wooden wine boxes, a tabletop display incorporating apples and pears, displays of pebbles, coral and shells, sea urchins fashioned into napkin rings, hollowed-out red cabbages used as vases, a colourful posy of chillies and a stylish wall display of antlers and feathers.